-4.2 Checklist for Appointed Person
+Checklist for Appointed Person

-It is important to ensure that all of the questions on the checklist have been considered and answered during the medical assessment process.
+It is important to ensure that all the questions on the checklist have been considered and answered during the Stage 1 Determination process.

-- 1. Has the IRMP / first instance decision maker applied the right test i.e. 'on the balance of probabilities'? - 2.
-Has the first instance decision maker based their decision on all of the evidence or just the IRMP's opinion or certificate? - 3.
-Has the first instance decision maker made the decision or simply adopted the IRMP's opinion without question? - 4.
-Where there was not enough information to make an informed decision; did the First Instance Decision Maker seek clarification from the medical advisor or ask for another opinion? - 5.
-Has the IRMP considered the question of untried treatments properly? - 6.
-Did the first instance decision maker explain the decision to the member properly and include information about the next steps in the process?
+- 1. Has the IRMP / first instance decision-maker applied the right test i.e. 'on the balance of probabilities'? - 2.
+Has the first instance decision-maker reviewed all the relevant medical evidence or just the IRMP's opinion or certificate? - 3.
+Has the first instance decision-maker made the decision or simply adopted the IRMP's opinion without question? - 4.
+Where there was not enough information to make an informed decision; did the first instance decision-maker seek clarification from the medical advisor or ask for another opinion?

+- 5. Has the IRMP considered the question of untried treatments properly? - 6.
+Did the first instance decision-maker explain the decision to the member clearly and include information about the next steps in the process?

-5. Q & A's Which First Instance Decision Makers May Find Helpful
+5. Q & A's First Instance Decision-Makers

-Q1.
+Q 1.
 How is the term 'efficiently' in relation to 'discharging efficiently the duties of employment' to be determined?